Edasgh/find-your-hackathonmates/README.md

 1. I plan to add video calling feature here so that team mates can discuss their project better
 2. Users will be able to add their profile picture (instead of showing avatars)
 3. Real time read reciepts of chats & real time invite & application notifications
+4. I plan to make all the parts fully responsive